 Announced in September 1994, this federal law enforcement program was established in the wake of NAFTA.
 It provided funding for Border Patrol to hire more agents and began the radical transformation of the size of that agency from roughly 4,000 agents to present-day levels of approximately 20,000.
 The operation also provided funding to build barriers along the southern border and to improve security technology to help stop illegal crossings.
 Most of these efforts focused on the San Diego sector, which then saw the greatest number of illegal crossings into the US.

 While the central purpose of this act was to modify the federal government’s laws pertaining to security, authentication and issuance standards for drivers’ licenses and identity documents, the law had sweeping implications for immigration policy and border security.
 The act empowered the Secretary of Homeland Security to waive other federal laws in order to move forward more rapidly with barrier construction at the southern border, changed limits on work visas, tightened procedures for applying for asylum, and facilitated the deportation of undocumented immigrants believed to be associated with terrorism.

 See Migrant Protection Protocols

 Section 1325 of Title 8, U.S. Criminal Code

 This section of the U.S. Criminal Code makes it a criminal act to cross a U.S. border without authorization.
-Several Democratic presidential candidates, prompted by Julian Castro, have come out in support of repealing Section 1325 and making an unauthorized crossing a civil violation instead of a criminal violation.
+Several 2020 Democratic presidential candidates, prompted by Julian Castro, came out in support of repealing Section 1325 and making an unauthorized crossing a civil violation instead of a criminal violation.
 Then-candidate Joe Biden did not support repeal.